1. Complete and submit your application online

 4. Include a résumé or curriculum vitae

 Be certain to include information about awards, honors, and publications.
-You will not find a place to upload or attach your résumé in the online application.
-Résumés must be sent by postal mail to: School of Journalism and Mass Communication, 5115 Vilas Hall, 821 University Avenue, Madison, WI 53706.
+If you cannot find a place to upload or attach your résumé or CV in the online application, then send it by postal mail to: School of Journalism and Mass Communication, 5115 Vilas Hall, 821 University Avenue, Madison, WI 53706.

 5. Provide your Graduate Record Exam (GRE) scores

 Applicants should take the General GRE exam, which tests verbal, quantitative and analytical writing skills.
 No subject exam is required.
 GMAT, LSAT, and MAT scores may not be substituted for the GRE.
 Your GRE scores are reported electronically by the Educational Testing Service.
 To have your scores reported to UW–Madison, use institution code 1846.
 Since GRE scores are downloaded directly into The Graduate School’s central database, you do not need to list a department code.
 For information on the GRE, visit http://www.gre.org.